How to become a translator

 When it comes to remuneration, there is no one universal rule, as it mostly depends on the entity that is commissioning a project.
 Very broadly speaking, the ones that earn the most are interpreters and those who work with less popular languages – for example with a different writing system than the Latin or Cyrillic alphabets; whereas sworn translators are remunerated based on official state rates.

 There are many stereotypes regarding the translator profession, many of which do not faithfully reflect the reality – the set of features and abilities that every representative of this occupation should have could surprise a lot of people outside the industry.
-Let us take a look at some of the most popular opinions and explain what they are actually like in reality.
+Let’s take a look at some of the most popular opinions and debunk some myths.

 Route no. 1 to become a translator – formal education

-One of the simplest (not to be confused with the easiest) way to become a professional translator is by completing philological studies.
+One of the simplest (not to be confused with the easiest) ways to become a professional translator is by completing philological studies.
 Many fields offer translation courses, thanks to which students can acquire useful skills from the very beginning.
-In classes, students use specialist tools and software, whereas their progress is constantly monitored by the best experts in the market.
+During classes, students use specialist tools and software, whereas their progress is constantly monitored by the best experts in the market.

 It is worth mentioning how one can become a sworn translator, since this topic is closely related to education.
 In Poland, in theory, every person who has completed undergraduate studies can take the exam.